STRUCTURAL ANALYSIS LEADS

 IN VITRO STUDIES

-The creation of obligate, covalently bound dimers of these two chemokines, CXCL12 and CCL20, reverses the function of these molecules and inhibits the deleterious effects of the chemokine-receptor interaction; malignant tumor metastasis and Th-17 mediated inflammation.
+The creation of obligate, covalently bound dimers of these two chemokines, CXCL12 and CCL20, reverses the CHEMOTACTIC function of these molecules and blocks the deleterious effects of the chemokine-receptor interaction; malignant tumor metastasis and Th-17 mediated inflammation.
 These two molecules, CXCL12LD and CCL20LD, form the basis of XLock’s current therapeutic leads.

 APPLICATION IN ANIMAL MODELS